10 Days Tour from Casablanca to Marrakech

 After that, you can visit the old Medina and discover the old Kasbah that was built by Moulay Ismail.
 Be sure to have your camera with you so you don’t miss a chance to capture the amazing scenes.

-Another journey of your 10 Days Morocco Desert tour ends here, but what comes next, is better!
+Another journey of your 10 Days tour from casablanca ends here, but what comes next, is better!

 Firstly, after having breakfast, you leave for Fes.
 Our first stop on the way is Volubilis.
 It is an ancient Roman city located in Morocco.
 The site is now a UNESCO World Heritage Site and one of Morocco’s most popular tourist destinations.